rklaehn/rklaehn.github.io/_posts/2018-06-08-running-ipfs-gateway.md

 - create DNS A records to point to your public gateway
 - create DNS TXT records containing dnslink every time you want to update your content

+# Disclaimer

+I might have missed something.
+Or there might be a bug in IPFS.
+So use this at your own risk.